TawalMc/captainreact/README.md

 and display them into a card to the user.
 You can play at this address [https://captainreact.herokuapp.com/](https://captainreact.herokuapp.com/).

+#### CORS issues
+The app cannot work properly on your browser due to a cors issues.
+If you can, download CORS extension in your browser and enabled it, so can retrieve data by ID.

 #### Material UI && Fetch API && superheroapi

 1. I have used [Material UI](https://material-ui.com/) for the frontend because it allows me to avoid the positioning of elements and offered